wangcongcong123/ttt/README.md

 ## TTT: Fine-tuning Transformers with TPUs or GPUs acceleration, written in Tensorflow2.0+

-**TTT** is short for a package for fine-tuning **T**ransformers with **T**PUs, written in **T**ensorflow2.0+.
-It is motivated to be completed due to bugs I found tricky to solve when using the xla library with PyTorch.
+**TTT** is short for a package for fine-tuning 🤗 **T**ransformers with **T**PUs, written in **T**ensorflow2.0+.
+It is motivated to be completed due to bugs I found tricky to solve when using [the xla library](https://github.com/pytorch/xla) with PyTorch.
 As a newcomer to the TF world, I am humble to learn more from the community and hence it is open sourced here.

 ## Demo
  [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb)